Why these parents say the GizmoWatch is a great smartwatch for kids

 Learn more

-If you’re reading this, you’re probably deep scrolling the best smartwatch for kids reviews—and enduring mini-campaigns from your kid to get one—and still looking for that piece of convincing data that the GizmoWatch is the right one.
+If you’re reading this, you’re probably deep scrolling reviews of smartwatches for kids—and enduring campaigns from your kid to get one.

-But when asked, the parents interviewed for this article say that the GPS tracker—the ability to see the location of the device and the child who is wearing it—plus two-way calling drove the final decision.
+When asked, parents who purchased a Gizmo Watch say that the GPS tracker—the ability to see the location of the device and the child who is wearing it—plus two-way calling drove the final decision.

-“We did a lot of research about what to buy because there are a number of trackers,” says Ray Pastore, Ph.D., professor of esports and online teaching and learning at the University of North Carolina Wilmington.
+“We did a lot of research about what to buy because there are a number of trackers out there,” says Ray Pastore, Ph.D., professor of esports and online teaching and learning at the University of North Carolina Wilmington (Pastore is also a paid contributing writer to Parenting in a Digital World).
 “The one thing we liked, in addition to being a tracker, was the two-way communication.
 He could call us.
-Many were just a tracker.”
+Many others were just trackers.”

-It’s part phone, part GPS tracker, and parents can control everything on the device through an app installed on their phone.
-The device is similar to a fitness or activity tracker with a touch screen on the watch face to scroll through the calling, voice text and messaging features.
-The device comes with its own phone line and costs about $10 a month for Verizon customers.
+The Gizmo Watch is part phone, part GPS tracker, and parents can control everything on the device through the GizmoHub app installed on their phone.
+The device is like a fitness or activity tracker with a touch screen on the watch face to scroll through the calling, voice, and messaging features.
+The device comes with its own phone number and costs about $10 a month for Verizon customers.

 Setup is fast and easy, so kids can start tracking steps, making calls and texting you heart emojis in just a few moments.